-TL;DR: Aetna, a CVS Health company, modified CPB 0711 governing mecasermin (Increlex) coverage, with an effective date of September 26, 2025.
-Here's what billing teams need to know.
+TL;DR: Aetna modified CPB 0711 governing mecasermin (Increlex) coverage, with an effective date of September 26, 2025.
+The updated policy document is currently returning a 404 error.
+Here's what billing teams need to do before claims start hitting the wall.

 Aetna updated its mecasermin (Increlex) coverage policy under CPB 0711 on September 26, 2025.
-Mecasermin is recombinant human insulin-like growth factor-1 (rhIGF-1), used to treat severe primary IGF-1 deficiency and growth failure in children.
-Unfortunately, the source document returned a 404 error during retrieval, which means the specific line-by-line changes, updated medical necessity criteria, and any revised prior authorization requirements are not available from the public-facing policy page at this time.
+Mecasermin is a recombinant human insulin-like growth factor-1 (IGF-1) used to treat severe primary IGF-1 deficiency and growth failure in children.
+The policy data available at the time of this post returned a 404 error from Aetna's public-facing clinical policy bulletin page, which means no policy content can be confirmed.
+We'll cover what that means for your billing team — and what to do about it.

 Quick-Reference Table